-Codes Z through AD.
-Qualified business income deduction.
-Generally, you are allowed a deduction up to 20% of your net qualified business income plus 20% of qualified REIT dividends and qualified PTP income from your partnership.
-The partnership will provide the information needed to figure your deduction.
-Once you have this information, you will use one of two worksheets to help you figure your deduction for qualified business income.
+Codes Z. Section 199A information.
+Generally, you may be allowed a deduction of up to 20% of your net qualified business income (QBI) plus 20% of your qualified REIT dividends, also known as section 199A dividends, and qualified PTP income from your partnership.
+The partnership will provide the information you need to figure your deduction.
+Use one of these forms to figure your QBI deduction.